 However, we acknowledge the toll that separation and isolation have taken.
 We also acknowledge there is no substitute for physical contact, such as the warm embrace between a resident and their loved one.
-Therefore, if the resident is fully vaccinated, they can choose to have close contact (including touch) with their visitor while wearing a well-fitting cloth face mask or face covering and performing hand-hygiene before and after.
+Therefore, if the resident is fully vaccinated, they can choose to have close contact (including touch) with their visitors (see new “visitor modifications based upon vaccination status” section below).
 Regardless, visitors should physically distance from other residents and staff in the facility.

 Visitors who are unable to adhere to the core principles of COVID-19 infection prevention should not be permitted to visit or should be asked to leave.
 By following a person-centered approach and adhering to these core principles, visitation can occur safely based on the below guidance.

-To conduct outdoor visitation, the facility must formulate a written visitation policy.
+To conduct visitation, the facility must formulate a written visitation policy.
 This policy must balance clinical and safety considerations of infection control with the resident’s right to receive visitors [42 CFR § 483.10(f)(4)].
-The facility should develop a short, easy-to-read fact sheet on visitation policy for residents and visitors, distribute to residents, and post on the facility’s website.
+The facility should develop a short, easy-to-read fact sheet on visitation policy for residents and visitors; distribute the visitation policy to residents; and post the visitation policy on the facility’s website.
 Visitors are required to comply with the facility’s visitation policy.
 If a visitor refuses to follow the facility’s policy during the visit, then staff may end the visit.

 While taking a person-centered approach and adhering to the core principles of COVID-19 infection prevention, outdoor visitation is preferred even when the resident and visitor are fully vaccinated against COVID-19.
 Outdoor visits generally pose a lower risk of transmission due to increased space and airflow.
 Therefore, visits should be held outdoors whenever practicable.
 However, weather considerations (e.g., inclement weather, excessively hot or cold temperatures, poor air quality) or an individual resident’s health status (e.g., medical condition(s), COVID-19 status) may hinder outdoor visits.